 The LPA staff will continue to participate in bicycle and pedestrian planning in the region and provide technical assistance/coordination to other government units as needed.
 The MTP supports and encourages bicycle and pedestrian planning and staff continue to work toward achieving those goals.
 The primary activity in this task will be the further development of the bicycle system inventory using GIS online and Google Earth.
 The MPO will continue to conduct an inventory of bicycle and pedestrian facilities as part of the CMP and the development of performance measures.
 The proposed inventory will provide accurate inputs for the travel model update as well as help identify future sidewalk projects, guide pedestrian improvement planning, and to support specific projects, such as the Comprehensive Bicycle Plan, Comprehensive Pedestrian Plan, and TIP/SPOT prioritization.
 Also, inventory of bicycle and pedestrian counts will continue to be conducted as part of the Congestion Management Process and development of performance measures.
-The inventory will guide pedestrian improvement planning, and support specific projects Plan, Comprehensive Pedestrian Plan, as the Comprehensive Bicycle Plan, Comprehensive Pedestrian Planning, and to support specific projects projects projects process and development of performance measures.
-The inventory will guide pedestrian improvement planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning and support specific projects.
+The inventory will guide pedestrian improvement planning, and support specific projects Plan, Comprehensive Pedestrian Plan, as the Comprehensive Bicycle Plan, Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Pedestrian Planning, and support specific projects, such as the Comprehensive Bicycle Plan, Comprehensive Pedestrian Plan, development of Transportation Alternatives (TA) funding allocation criteria, etc.